 Let’s Look In Your Fridge…

-We predominantly focus on fruit and vegetables as the most impacted produce, however residues of pesticides can also be present in other foods including oats, wheat and grains with reports also showing store bought products including hummus, canned goods such as chickpeas and raisins also have implications.
+We predominantly focus on fruit and vegetables as the most impacted produce, however residues of pesticides can also be present in other foods including oats, wheat and grains, with reports also showing that store bought products, including hummus, canned goods such as chickpeas and raisins, also have implications.
 Produce marked ‘organic’ refers to food farming that has been produced without the use of pesticides, chemical fertilisers and other artificial chemicals.
 The option to buy organic is available in most supermarkets across the UK and multiple countries across the world meaning organic is accessible for most.

 Organic Made Easy

-However, a fully organic diet can be hard to access and can come at an expense.
-Frozen foods come at a better price point and can also last a long time holding its nutritional value for longer!
-The ‘Dirty Dozen’ list is released outlining which produce should be prioritised when looking for loading your shopping trolley.
+However, a fully organic diet can be hard to access and can result in increased expense.
+Frozen foods come at a better price point and can also last a long time, holding their nutritional value for longer!
+The ‘Dirty Dozen’ list, released annually, outlines which organic produce should be prioritised when looking for loading your shopping trolley.

-The environmental working group release an annual Dirty Dozen list each spring outlining the list of fruits and vegetables that contain highest levels of pesticides and are concerning and therefore should be prioritised to be organic when shopping.
-The list changes yearly and is a good addition to your fridge door or phone notes ready for the food shop.
+The environmental working group revises the annual Dirty Dozen list each spring outlining the list of fruits and vegetables that contain highest levels of pesticides and are concerning and therefore should be prioritised to be organic when shopping.
+The list changes yearly and its a good idea to print it out and stick on your fridge door or add to your phone notes ready for the food shop.

 In contrast, there is also a list known as the ‘Clean 15’ that is also published.
 This outlines the conventionally raised produce that shows the lowest amount of pesticide residues.